nickeubank/practicaldatascience_book/intro.md

 We are in the process of developing this content into both a Coursera [Python Data Science Foundations Specialization](https://www.coursera.org/specializations/python-data-science) on Coursera (in combination with Drew Hilton and Genevieve Lipp) and a stand-alone textbook.
 At the same time, I will also continue to use this site for my IDS 720 class, so if you're not in the class, feel free to jump ahead to whatever interests you!

+## Are You An Instructor Using This Material In A Class?

+Feel free to reach out and we can provide you some additional resources.

 ## Duke MIDS Practical Data Science IDS 720

 *Interested in enrolling in IDS 720 but not a MIDS student?
 [Read this!](ids720_specific/not_a_mids_student)*